claranet/terraform-azurerm-run/README.md

 ## Requirements

-* You need to have at least the `Contributor` role on the subscriptions to use `update_center_periodic_assessment_enabled` with Update Management Center module.
+* You need at least the `Contributor` role on the subscriptions to use `update_center_periodic_assessment_enabled` with Update Management Center module.

 ## Using sub-modules